MY APPROACH TO COUPLE COUNSELING

 Should that difficult day come when you decide to call it quits, I will help you move forward with your lives as amicably as possible, minimize conflict, decide how to talk to your children, and how to co-parent as best you can.
-Whatever happens, however it turns out, I am with you and for you.
-I am a very pro-marriage counselor, but that doesn't mean I think all marriages can or should be saved.
+I am a pro-marriage counselor, but that doesn't mean I think all marriages can or should be saved.

 Views on divorce

-From a religious perspective, people are often quick to quote the scripture that says, "God hates divorce."
-But do you think God likes the brutal things people do to each other in relationships?
-I don't.
+From a religious perspective, people (including many of my clients) are often quick to quote the scripture that says, "God hates divorce."
+Divorce is often a terrible thing.
+So are the things people often do to each other in marriage.

-Having said that, I have never, and will never, tell a couple they should divorce, or split up.
-That's not my job.
+Having said that I don't tell couples to split up.
 My job is to make sure that whatever couples decide to do, they are both aware of the cost of their choice.
 Divorce is rarely the panacea it may seem to be.
 Repairing a broken relationship can take a long time, a lot of hard work, and specific results are never guaranteed.